vishal210893/kubevela.github.io/blog/2025-12-20-state-of-kubevela-2025.md

 ### CueX Compiler for Templating

-We introduced the **CueX compiler** for component and trait templating ([#6720](https://github.com/kubevela/kubevela/pull/6720)), bringing significant performance improvements and better error messages.
-If you've ever struggled with cryptic CUE errors, you'll appreciate the clarity CueX brings to the debugging experience.
+Building on the CueX compiler framework originally developed for workflows, we expanded CueX support to **component and trait templating** ([#6720](https://github.com/kubevela/kubevela/pull/6720)).
+This extension unlocks new advanced capabilities and lays the groundwork for future templating improvements across KubeVela.

 ### Dependency-Aware Workflows